antoinevastel/antoinevastel.github.io/_posts/2022-02-26-task-pool-no-deps-nodejs.md

 }
 ```

-In the example above, we run by tasks batch of `MAX_CONCURRENCY` tasks.
+In the example above, we run tasks by batch of `MAX_CONCURRENCY` tasks.
 However, if we run 5 tasks in parallel and one of the tasks finishes before the others, then, we now only have 4 tasks running in parallel, even though there are still tasks waiting to be run in the `tasks` queue.

 Indeed, `Promise.all` waits for all promises to succeed before it resolves.
-It means we don't start any new tasks before all the 5 tasks have completed (`for` loop iteration is stopped until all tasks promises resolve).
+It means we don't start any new tasks before all the 5 tasks have been completed (`for` loop iteration is stopped until all tasks promises resolve).
 Thus, at a given time our only guarantee is that we have <= 5 tasks running.

 What we want is a solution where we maximize throughput, all while controlling the concurrency.
 At a given time, we want to have `MAX_CONCURRENCY` tasks running in parallel, AND NOT `<= MAX_CONCURRENCY` tasks.

-The solution we present in the next section is slightly complex since tt handles more than just concurrency management.
+The solution we present in the next section is slightly complex since it handles more than just concurrency management.
-The idea is to have a generic solution that enables us to run any kind of tasks and handle success/error.
+The idea is to have a generic solution that enables us to run any kind of task and handle success/error.
-This could be useful for example to write scrapers where the notion of success/error may differ depending on the site targetted.
+This could be useful for example to write scrapers where the notion of success/error may differ depending on the site targeted.
 For example, some websites may return `403` in case of blocking, while others may return a response `200` with a different text.
 Thus, having a generic solution enables us to maximize reusability across different projects.